 Contact tracing is a process used to understand how an infectious disease is spreading in a community.
 Contact tracing has two purposes: to figure out who a sick person caught an illness from, and to find out who they’ve been in contact with while infectious.

-When a person in Queensland is diagnosed with an infectious disease like novel coronavirus (COVID-19), we use contact tracing to figure out where they caught the virus and who they might have passed it on to.
+When a person in Queensland is diagnosed with an infectious disease like coronavirus (COVID-19), we use contact tracing to figure out where they caught the virus and who they might have passed it on to.

-How does contact tracing for novel coronavirus (COVID-19) work?
+How does contact tracing for COVID-19 work?

 It’s important that we do this backward tracing, so that we can understand how the virus is spreading in the Queensland community.
 As it becomes more widespread, it may become more difficult for the PHU experts to figure out where each infected person came into contact with the virus.